top of page

 Article 3: Purpose

-• by promoting the activities of the members and the Luxembourg financial centre;
+• promoting the activities of the members and the Luxembourg alternative investment industry and financial centre;

-• by defending the interests of its corporate members vis-à-vis the authorities, in particular by sitting on various consultation bodies and commissions, both nationally and internationally;
+• defending the interests of its members and our industry vis-à-vis the authorities, in particular by sitting on various consultation bodies and commissions, both nationally and internationally;

 Article 4: Members

-1. The Association consists of two categories of members:
+1. The Association consists of two categories of members which together form the General Assembly:

 a) Full Members